Translations

 Important Note

 This article explains the pronunciation of “Appalachian,” as folks in northeast Tennessee say it.
 I know that Appalachia is a huge region.
-See, for example, “About the Appalachian Region,” on Appalachian Regional Commission (arc.gov).
+See, for example, “About the Appalachian Region,” Appalachian Regional Commission (arc.gov).
 The first paragraph states:

 Appalachia is made up of 423 counties across 13 states and spans 206,000 square miles, from southern New York to northern Mississippi.
 The Region’s 26.3 million residents live in parts of Alabama, Georgia, Kentucky, Maryland, Mississippi, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, and Virginia, and all of West Virginia.